North American Numbering Plan: New area codes outside the contiguous United States and Canada

-Telephone number size expansion
+Telephone number length expansion

 The NANP exhaust analysis estimates that the existing numbering system is sufficient beyond 2049, based on the assumptions that a maximum of 674 NPAs continue to be available, and that on average 3,990 central office codes are needed per year.

 In case of exhaustion, various plans are discussed for expanding the numbering plan.
 One option is to add the digit 1 or 0 either at the beginning or at the end of the area code, or prefixing it to the seven-digit subscriber number.
 This would require eleven-digit dialing even for local calls between any two NANP numbers.
 Another proposal introduces the digit 9 into the area code in the format x9xx, so that, for example, San Francisco's 415 would become 4915.
 Other proposals include reallocating blocks of numbers assigned to smaller long-distance carriers or unused reserved services.

 Dialing procedures

 The structure of the North American Numbering Plan permits implementation of local dial plans in each plan area, depending on requirements.
 When multiple NPA codes serve an area in an overlay arrangement, ten-digit (10D) dialing is required.
 Seven-digit (7D) dialing may be permissible in areas with single area codes.
 Depending on the requirement of toll alerting, it may be necessary to prefix a telephone number with 1.
 The NANPA publishes dial plan information for individual area codes.

-The standard dial plans in most cases are as follows:
+The standard dial plans in most cases:

 The number of digits dialed is unrelated to being a local call or a toll call when there is no toll alerting.
-Allowing 7D local dial across an area code boundary, which is uncommon today, requires central office code protection, locally if using toll alerting, across the entire area code otherwise, to avoid assignment of the same seven-digit number on both sides.
+Allowing 7D local dialing across an area code boundary, which was historically possible but is rare today, required central office code protection, locally if using toll alerting, across the entire area code otherwise, to avoid assignment of the same seven-digit number on both sides.
 Landlines occasionally require 1+10D where 10D is required, most notably in California.

 Most areas permit local calls as 1+10D except for Texas, Georgia, and some jurisdictions in Canada which require that landline callers know which numbers are local and which are toll, dialing 10D for local calls and 1+10D for all toll calls.

 In almost all cases, domestic operator-assisted calls are dialed 0+10D.